Jorge Velasquez succeeds by developing a life of faith, leadership, and achievement

 “I have seen how some other students are able to stay positive despite the many difficult circumstances they have experienced in life.
 I made a conscious decision that I am going to stay positive as well,” Jorge said.

 Jorge attends Kathleen High School where he is an honor student, receiving mostly all A’s.
 His academic strengths are in math and science.
 For this reason many people think he may pursue engineering.

 However, like many kids his age, he’s not quite sure what he wants to do after he graduates from high school.
-He has wide and varied interests.
-He loves to cook and has expressed interest in maybe becoming a chef.
+He has wide and has expressed interest in maybe becoming a chef.

 He is also seriously considering majoring in psychology and working in law enforcement as a criminal profiler.

 He has even talked about being a house parent someday often questioning other house parents on campus about how they got involved in the ministry of house parenting.

 “Because of my own life experiences, I think I can relate very well to other kids who may be struggling with their past circumstances and be able to encourage them in all the things that they may have to deal with,” Jorge said.